 When you register/update an application in the Azure portal, the portal creates/updates both an application object and a corresponding service principal object for that tenant.
 The application object defines the application's identity configuration globally (across all tenants where the associated application has been granted access), and is the template from which its corresponding service principal object(s) are derived for use locally at run-time (in a specific tenant).

 For more information, see Application and Service Principal Objects.

-The process of a client application initiating end-user authentication and capturing related state, for the purpose of acquiring a security token and scoping the application session to that state.
-State can include artifacts such as user profile information, and information derived from token claims.
+The process of a client application initiating end-user authentication and capturing related state for requesting a security token and scoping the application session to that state.
+State can include artifacts like user profile information, and information derived from token claims.

 The sign-in function of an application is typically used to implement single-sign-on (SSO).
 It may also be preceded by a "sign-up" function, as the entry point for an end user to gain access to an application (upon first sign-in).
 The sign-up function is used to gather and persist additional state specific to the user, and may require user consent.